-Import Specialties of Columbia SC is your Volkswagen-Vintage repair shop.
-Our VW auto repair technicians have the training, knowledge, and experience to repair or service all vintage (air-cooled) Volkswagen models.
-Our VW mechanic performs all VW repair and service, VW brake repair, VW transmission repair and VW engine repair.
+Import Specialties of Columbia, South Carolina is your Volkswagen-Vintage repair shop.
+Our Volkswagen-Vintage repair auto technicians have the training, knowledge, and experience to repair or service all vintage (air-cooled) Volkswagen models.
+Our VW mechanic performs all Volkswagen-Vintage repair and service, VW brake repair, VW transmission repair and VW engine repair.
 Trust your Volkswagen-Vintage repair to the VW specialist at Import Specialties of Columbia, South Carolina.

 - VW Beetle repair & service

 - VW Bus repair & service

 - VW Squareback (Type 3) repair & service